Build Manager Instructions

 rm secret-key-file public-key-file

-where the somehost:/some/place/safe should be somwhere like /opt/hypotpro on one of the experiment gpvm machines, etc. and should be readonly to the experiment production account, or similar.
+where the somehost:/some/place/safe should be somewhere like /opt/hypotpro on one of the experiment gpvm machines, etc. and should be readonly to the experiment production account, or similar.

 Or you may want to use a signing key specific to yourself, personally, and keep it wherever you keep such things.